-The first-generation Jaguar XK8 arrived in 1996 and gave the brand an all-new sports car capable of competing with the best.
+The Jaguar XK8 arrived in 1996 and gave the brand an all-new sports car capable of competing with the best.
 Here’s how to buy a good one today

 Words: Paul Jackson

 Jaguar introduced the all-new XK8 coupé and convertible in 1996 as a direct replacement for the 21-year-old XJS, the company was suddenly thrust back into the limelight.

 The XK8 was available in either coupé or soft-top version from day one, with each powered by an all-new 294bhp 4.0-litre V8 (known as the AJ-V8) linked to a five-speed ZF automatic gearbox, endowing the XK8 with an artificially limited top speed of 155mph and a 0-60mph sprint time of just 6.4 seconds.

 The go-faster XKR derivatives catered to those with a hunger for even more power within a few months, boasting a whopping 370bhp via the addition of a supercharger.
 With styling also suitably upgraded via various testosterone-filled aesthetic tweaks, the XKR was Jaguar’s ultimate high-performance sportster.

 Both the XK8 and XKR ranges proved to be a hit, with sales increasing dramatically compared with the XJS that had gone before.
 In 1997, almost 15,000 examples of Jaguar’s sports cars found buyers, though within five years this annual figure was to fall to below 7000 as the models entered middle age.